7RU7H/Archive/Tools/Web-Applications-Attacking/Nuclei.md

 # Nuclei

-**Warning the  `Offensive Security Safe no auto-exploitation nuclei usage one liner` of this article was created with aid of [Phind](https://www.phind.com/search?cache=rehlye7rrv8dm35wkefq5816)  and human consultation of testing it on [[Proving-Grounds]] machines**

 [Nuclei](https://github.com/projectdiscovery/nuclei) is a *Fast and customizable vulnerability scanner based on simple YAML based DSL.
 Nuclei is used to send requests across targets based on a template, leading to zero false positives and providing fast scanning on a large number of hosts.
 Nuclei offers scanning for a variety of protocols, including TCP, DNS, HTTP, SSL, File, Whois, Websocket, Headless, Code etc. With powerful and flexible templating, Nuclei can be used to model all kinds of security checks...We have a [dedicated repository](https://github.com/projectdiscovery/nuclei-templates) that houses various type of vulnerability templates contributed by **more than 300** security researchers and engineers.*

 Install with go or [[Kali]] and `apt` beware if you want bleeding edge templates you need to use the `go install` and then alias it in you `.rc`